zheniasigayev/Employee-Management-System/README.md

 # Employee Management System

-This 12th grade final project incorporates my take on a potential branded Employee Managent System
+A final project for a CS course with my unique take on a potential branded Employee Managent System

 ## Installation